Physician Health Program

 WHAT HAPPENS AFTER I RECEIVE A REFERRAL LETTER?

-• No formal follow-up required (file closed).
+- No formal follow-up required (file closed).

-• Planned follow-up linked to an expected change in condition.
+- Planned follow-up linked to an expected change in condition.

-• Additional conversation with Assistant Registrar, the program director and coordinator.
+- Additional conversation with Assistant Registrar, the program director and coordinator.

-• A formal relationship with the Physician Health Program.
+- A formal relationship with the Physician Health Program.

 HOW CAN THE PHYSICIAN HEALTH PROGRAM HELP ME?

 The Physician Health Program can assist you in a variety of ways.
-While the program does not provide direct care, we can connect members with the appropriate care.
+While the program does not provide direct care, we can connect registrants with the appropriate care.
 Here are a few other ways we can help:

 WHAT SHOULD I DO IF A COLLEAGUE IS UNWELL?

 If you suspect one of your colleagues is unwell, talk to them about your concerns and let them know that you care.
-Recommend that they connect with their regular healthcare provider or MD Care (a confidential clinic run by Doctors Manitoba).
+Recommend that they connect with their regular healthcare provider or other resources and supports available. |

 You are required to notify the Physician Health Program if you have concerns regarding the safety of a colleague and their patients.